 I love writing, I love mysteries and I love to uncover the secrets of the past.
 A sense of time and place is crucial to a novel, and is at the forefront of the new series of thrillers set in the 1930s which I’m currently writing.

 Archaeology provided the background for five light thrillers featuring offbeat university lecturer Jeffrey Flint being drawn into solving mysteries with their roots buried in the past.
-Originally published in hardback by Severn House under the pen name Jason Foss, these were later republished as Endeavour e-books, but collectors can still find ‘first editions’ of the hardbacks.
+Originally published in hardback by Severn House under the pen name Jason Foss, these were republished as e-books by Lume Books under my own name.
+Collectors can still find secondhand hardbacks for sale on the internet.

 I travel widely, and as frequently as I can, liking nothing better than hitting the open road in my Jeep with the top open and a Country and Western soundtrack.
 My writing, adventures and digs provide ample material for my blog and facebook page.